Samina-tenso/Custom-builds/README.md

 # Custom-builds
-Smaller components to use later in my projects
+Smaller components to use later in my projects for quick start